wh0sumit/pluto-extension/README.md

-# AI Text Assistant Chrome Extension
+# Pluto - Advanced AI Text Assistant Chrome Extension

-This Chrome extension provides an AI-powered text assistant that helps users improve their writing, fix grammar, and manipulate text in various ways using OpenAI's GPT-3.5 model.
+Pluto is a powerful Chrome extension that leverages OpenAI's GPT-3.5 model to provide advanced text processing and analysis capabilities.
+It helps users improve their writing, fix grammar, and manipulate text in various ways, all within their browser.

 ## Features

-- Improve writing
+- Improve writing style and clarity
-- Fix grammar and spelling
+- Fix grammar and spelling errors
-- Make text longer or shorter
+- Expand or condense text
-- Simplify language
+- Simplify complex language
-- Rephrase text
+- Rephrase content
+- Custom prompts for specific tasks
+- Text-to-speech functionality
+- Translation support

 ## Installation